GuildCrafts/web-development-js/_goals/125-Mock_Interviews.md

 ## Description

-Practice your interviewing skills with mock interview trials.
+Practice your interviewing skills with mock interviews.

-Fork the [interview-trials][interview-trials] repository and use the fork as your project artifact.
+Fork the [mock-interviews][mock-interviews] repository, add your questions and interview reflections/evaluations, and submit a pull request.

-To complete this goal, each team member should conduct at least two interview trials with an interviewer.
+To complete this goal, each team member should conduct at least two mock interviews with an interviewer.
+The interviewer can be your coach, or one of your teammates.
 The rest of the time should be spent preparing for interviews and practicing common interview questions.

-At the end of the project, submit the trial files for each interview conducted, along with the questions used, the interviewee reflection, and the interviewer's evaluation.
+At the end of the project, submit the reflection/evaluation files for each interview conducted, including: the questions used, the interviewee reflection, and the interviewer's evaluation.

 It is up to the interviewer to decide how they wish to conduct their interviews, but they should all use the same evaluation format provided in the repository.